MarkPearl/Blog_Katas/_posts/2014-06-07-StringCalculatorKata.md

 ##### Step 5 #####

-New line breaks and commas should be interchangeable between numbers
+New line breaks and commas should be interchangeable between numbers.

 ~~~
 Add("1,2\n3") > Returns 6